Who We Are

 Mike began his career with Lane Funeral Home in 1973 as a bookkeeper and has been a licensed funeral director for many years.
 He is a graduate of Tennessee Wesloyan College.
 Mike has been married to his wife, Pattie Roach Kellar, since 1972 and they have two grown daughters and two grandsons.
 Mike and Pattie are members of Red Bank United Methodist Church.
 He is a member of the Tennessee Funeral Directors Association and the Red Bank Chamber of Commerce.
 Mike is a member of the Red Bank Lions Club, past president of the Chattanooga Valley Kiwanis Club and has been with Buckner International “Shoes for Orphans” project.

 Gene Land, Funeral Director / Embalmer

 Gene a 36 year employee is a licensed funeral director and embalmer in Tennessee and Georgia.
 He has been married since 1974 to Lynda Patton Land and they have a daughter, Ginny (Adam) Smith and grandson, Xander and granddaughter, Stella.
 He is a member of Red Bank Baptist Church, where he serves as Associate Director of Young Adult III and is an inactive ordained deacon.
 He is also involved with the music and drama programs.
 He is a member of Tennessee Funeral Directors Association and Red Bank Area Chamber.
 Gene is past president of the North River Kiwanis Club, Board of Directors of Red Bank Junior Miss.

 Tammy Walker, Administrative Assistant

 Tammy has been an Administrative Assistant at Lane Funeral Home since May of 1999.
 She has been with Carriage since August of 1997, beginning at the monument company.
 As an etching artist, she personally designed many markers and urns for families.
 Because of her artistic talents, she has been involved in many special projects at the funeral home.
 Tammy works with the families to personally create and design the memorial folders and other tributes to their loved ones.
 She is a member of Red Bank Chamber of Commerce.
-Tammy and Robert, her husband of 31 years, have a son, Jacob, and daughter and son-in-law, Anna Marie and Robert Ferguson.
+Tammy and Robert, her husband of 31 years, have a son, Jacob; daughter and son-in-law, Anna Marie and Robert Ferguson; and a their first grandchild on the way.
 They are members of Pilgrim’s RestBaptistChurch.